Nash-Bargaining-Based Models for Matching Markets: One-Sided and Two-Sided; Fisher and Arrow-Debreu: Conclusions

+This paper is motivated by three factors: first, the revival, in the last few years, of the area of matching-based market design; second, the recent realization that the most prominent solution that uses cardinal utilities, namely the Hylland-Zeckhauser (HZ) mechanism \citep{hylland} for a one-sided matching markets, is intractable; and third, the extreme paucity of matching market models that use cardinal utilities.

+As a consequence of the revival, e.g., see the upcoming book \cite{Echenique2023online}, it is safe to assume that new markets will be introduced in the economy and will call for new models and efficient mechanisms with good properties.
+The papers \cite{VY-HZ} and \cite{HZ-hardness} show that the problem of computing even an approximate HZ equilibrium is PPAD-complete.
+In practice, computing an HZ equilibrium for linear utilities for even $n = 10$ is prohibitive.
+The paucity of models stands in sharp contrast with general equilibrium theory, which has defined and extensively studied several fundamental market models to address a number of specialized and realistic situations.

+Our paper addresses these issues by proposing Nash-bargaining-based matching market models.
+The Nash bargaining solution can be computed efficiently since it is captured by a convex program.
+Furthermore, our approach yields a rich collection of models: for one-sided as well as two-sided markets, for Fisher as well as Arrow-Debreu settings, and for a wide range of utility functions, all the way from linear to Leontief.

+We also give very fast implementations for these models using Frank-Wolfe and Cutting Plane algorithms.
+These help solve large instances with several thousand agents and goods in a matter of minutes on a PC, even for a one-sided matching market under piecewise-linear concave utility functions and a two-sided matching market under linear utility functions.
+A number of new ideas were needed, beyond the standard methods, to obtain these implementations.
+In particular, we present several lower bounding schemes, which not only help improve the convergence of our solution methods but also highlight fairness properties of the Nash-bargaining-based models.

+\ACKNOWLEDGMENT{Supported in part by NSF grant CCF-1815901.
 The second author would like to thank Richard Zeckhauser for a very enlightening discussion on his ``wish list'' of models for matching markets.
-Several of the models considered in this paper have their origins in that discussion.
+Several of the models, studied in this paper, have their origins in that discussion. }